In this article

 What ROI should I expect from revenue automation?

 Expect measurable DSO reduction within 30 to 60 days from eliminating delivery delays and automating cash application.
-Deeper gains from intelligent outreach and dispute resolution build over two to three quarters.
+Monk customers see a 40% average reduction in DSO.
 The compounding effect of automating the full cycle produces larger returns than automating individual steps.

 Does revenue automation replace my AR team?